-Your free mortgage consultation in Newcastle will last round about one hour.
-We will then recommend a mortgage for you with no obligation for you to proceed and you can decide whether or not you wish to proceed with the mortgage.
+Your free mortgage consultation in Newcastle will last approximately about one hour.
+We will then recommend a mortgage for you, where you have no obligation for you to proceed and then it is your choice whether or not you wish to proceed with the mortgage.

-As your mortgage broker in Newcastle, we carry out a Fact Find to establish your personal needs before we recommend the most suitable mortgage for you.
-A credit check is then required for an Agreement in Principle.
-Once you have provided all the relevant documentation and a valuation of the property has been undertaken, you can then be issued a formal mortgage offer can be issued.
+As your Mortgage broker in Newcastle, we will carry out a Fact Find with you to establish your personal & financial needs before we recommend the most suitable mortgage for your circumstances.
+A credit check will then be required for you to obtain an Agreement in Principle.
+Once you have provided all the relevant documentation and a valuation of the property has been undertaken, you can then be issued a formal mortgage offer.

-To avoid possible disappointment, we recommend you obtain an Agreement in Principle before you begin viewing properties in Newcastle.
-At the very latest you should obtain one prior to making an offer to assist your bargaining position.
+To avoid possible disappointment, we would highly suggest that you obtain an Agreement in Principle before you begin viewing a potential new home in Newcastle.
+At the very latest you should try to obtain one prior to making any offers to help with your bargaining position.

-The standard for how long an Agreement in Principle typically lasts for between 30 and 90 days depending on the Lender used.
+The standard for how long an Agreement in Principle will last is between 30 and 90 days, depending on the lender used.
 If your Agreement in Principle expires it can be easily refreshed with the help of your advisor.

-It may be possible to get a second mortgage on your home for things like debt consolidation or Home Improvements.
-It may also be possible to take out a mortgage on a second property if you’re wanting to use it for yourself, a family member, a holiday home or a Buy-to-Let.
+You may have the option to get a second mortgage on your home in Newcastle for something like debt consolidation or home improvements.
+It may also be possible for you to take out a mortgage on a second property if you’re looking to potentially use it for yourself, a family member, a holiday home or a Buy-to-Let.
 If you require the help of a Specialist Mortgage Advisor in Newcastle, we are more than happy to have a chat about your options for a second mortgage.

-The minimum deposit when purchasing a house in Newcastle with High Street Lenders is typically 5%.
-This can be higher if you have had previous credit problems.
+The minimum deposit that will be required when purchasing a house in Newcastle with High Street Lenders is usually 5%.
+This, however, can be higher if you have had prior credit issues.

 Once you have submitted at least one year’s accounts, you will be able to begin your mortgage process in Newcastle.
-Most lenders will use a sum of salary plus dividend to calculate the maximum mortgage, whereas others are known to go off your net profit.
+Most lenders will use a sum of salary plus dividend to calculate the maximum mortgage, whereas others are known to use your net profit.

-You’ll find that the lenders will usually want to see three payslips from an employee to prove income and the latest 2 years’ accounts for self-employed.
-You will also need to produce proof of ID, address and 3 months’ bank statements before they will accept you for a mortgage in Newcastle.
+You’ll find that the lenders will usually want to see three payslips from an employee to prove their income and the latest 2 years’ accounts for Self-Employed applicants.
+You will also need to provide the lender with proof of ID, address and 3 months’ bank statements before they will accept you for a mortgage in Newcastle.

-Our free consultation typically lasts up to an hour or so.
-We can turn round an agreement in principle within 24 hours.
-A formal mortgage offer takes about three weeks.
+Our free consultation will usually last around an hour or so.
+Our advisors are able to turn round an agreement in principle within 24 hours of your appointment.
+A formal mortgage offer will on average take about three weeks.
 Before you know it you will have your mortgage secured in Newcastle.

 Our Managing Director Malcolm founded the company with his wife Amy in 2009.
 He still loves seeing customers to this day and he eats, sleeps and breathes Mortgages!